VickyE2/NACOS-BACKEND-APPLICATION/README.md

     }
 ```

-so this would style the form element. (the element is dependent of form position jsut like how you'd put an email field in an email div you put this in its required position :] )
+so this would style the form element. (the element is dependent of form position jsut like how you'd put an username field in an username div you put this in its required position :] )

 To link a css naturally you'd do this:
 ```html